 6 Exercises That Teach You How to Do a Handstand (No Yoga Required)

 So, you want to learn how to do a handstand (along with pretty much everyone else on Instagram).
 No shade-this traditional gymnastics move is fun to learn, even more fun to master, and the most fun to play around with once you're solid on two hands.
-(And it's not all about scoring a kickass Instagram pic.
-Turns out, getting upside down in a handstand actually has a bunch of health benefits.)
 For starters, handstands target your delts, lats, rhomboids, traps, arms, and core.
 Plus you get the same benefits from handstands as you would from any other strength training exercise: increased lean muscle mass, improved mood, increased bone density, and increased strength, just to name a few.

 While most handstand chops go to yogis who've mastered the pose as part of their flow, you don't need to be a yogi to learn how to handstand like a boss.
 Take it from Jessica Glazer, an NYC-based personal trainer at Performix House and a former gymnast.
 Here, she deconstructs the handstand into drills that'll build the necessary core, upper-body, and back strength necessary to pull it off-so you can finally check "handstand" off your fitness goals bucket list.